tttapa/py-build-cmake/docs/FAQ.md

 the configuration, the exact subprocesses it invokes, the configure and build environments, and so on.

-When using a tool like PyPA `build`, you can use the `-C` option to pass the `verbose` option:
+When using a tool like PyPA `build`, you can use the `-C` flag to pass the `verbose` option:
 ```sh
 python -m build . -C verbose